Bruce-A-R/SQRT_Project/SQRT Software/README.md

 ## SQRT CODE

 This file contains all the SQRT mission software.
+Code is updated as of 11/4/2026.

 ## Directory